lemourin/libcloudstorage/README.md

 Cloud Browser:
 ==============

-In `bin/cloudbrowser`  there is  a program which  provides easy  graphics user
-interface for  all the features  implemented in `libcloudstorage`.
-It  will be
-built  when  its  dependencies  are found,  unless  explicitly  disabled  with
+In `bin/cloudbrowser` there is a program which provides easy graphics user interface for all the features implemented in `libcloudstorage`.
+It will be built when its dependencies are found.
-`--with-cloudbrowser=no`.

 Cloud Browser dependencies: